douglasgreen/commentaries/marcus_aurelius/meditations.en.md

 ## HIS FIRST BOOK

-### concerning HIMSELF
+#### concerning HIMSELF

-The introduction to "Meditations" by Marcus Aurelius highlights the Roman Emperor's reflections on the virtues and qualities he learned from those around him, such as parents, friends, and teachers.
+The introduction to "Meditations" by Marcus highlights the Roman Emperor's reflections on the virtues and qualities he learned from those around him, such as parents, friends, and teachers.
 Marcus advises that one should find joy by contemplating the admirable traits of those they live with, like industry, modesty, and generosity.
 He suggests that reflecting on these virtues can bring happiness and encourages keeping these positive examples readily in mind.

 Key points to consider from this passage include: